 - (a) Information on each licensed assisted living facility, including, but not limited to: - 1.
 The name and address of the facility. - 2.
 The number and type of licensed beds in the facility. - 3.
 The types of licenses held by the facility. - 4.
 The facility's license expiration date and status. - 5.
 Other relevant information that the agency currently collects. - (b) A list of the facility's violations, including, for each violation: - 1.
 A summary of the violation which is presented in a manner understandable by the general public; - 2.
 Any sanctions imposed by final order; and - 3.
-A summary of any corrective action taken by the facility. - $\underline{\mbox{ (c) Links to inspection reports that the agency has on }}$ file. - (d) A monitored comment page, maintained by the agency, which allows members of the public to anonymously comment on assisted living facilities that are licensed to operate in the state.
+A summary of any corrective action taken by the facility. - (c) Links to inspection reports that the agency has on file. - (d) A monitored comment page, maintained by the agency, which allows members of the public to anonymously comment on assisted living facilities that are licensed to operate in this state.
 This comment page must, at a minimum, allow members of the public to post comments on their experiences with, or observations of, an assisted living facility and to review other people's comments.
 Comments posted to the agency's comment page may not contain profanity and are intended to provide meaningful feedback about the assisted living facility.
-The agency shall provide for a webpage moderator to review comments for profane content before the comments are posted to the page.
-An employee,
+The agency shall